alsuren/aoc-sqlite/README.md

   - [ ] looks a bit shit.
 The gap at the bottom below the text is somehow shorter than the gap at the top.
 - [ ] if you click to add a test input, it deletes the main input, and the only way to get the main input back is to delete all test inputs - add a playwright test for this and fix the bug
 - [ ] when adding or editing an input, automatically rerun the solution against that input (debounced) and update the tab title
+- [ ] tabs should not flash after rerunning tests
 - [ ] add a tooltip explaining what the color of the input tabs means
+- [ ] main should not be highlighted like the rest of the tabs
+- [ ] save the success or otherwise of each input
 - [ ] add a chevron to each block title, to expand/collapse the section.
 Save this state across refreshes, and default the export/saved inputs to closed.
 - [x] put some default text in the solution pane.
 Something like `insert into output (progress, result)\nselect 1, 42`.
 Only include the text in the state/gist if it differs from the default.
 - [ ] AoC doesn't want us to share our inputs.
 Don't include the main input when exporting to gist. - add a test for this and fix the bug